AppImage/AppImageKit/README.md

 ## AppImage usage

 Running an AppImage mounts the filesystem image and transparently runs the contained application.
 So the usage of an AppImage normally should equal the usage of the application contained in it.
 However, there is special functionality, as described here.
-If an AppImage you have received does not support these options, ask the author of the AppImage to recreate it using the latest `appimagetool` (or `linuxdeployqt`).
+If an AppImage you have received does not support these options, ask the author of the AppImage to recreate it using the latest tooling).

 ### Command line arguments